rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 ==================================================================================================
 You can re-use the registration command created at the beginning of this activity to register `rhel1`.
 It will be configured with REX pull mode on.

-You can regenerate a new registration command with the same hammer command.
+Or if you wish, in the `Satellite Server` terminal, you can regenerate a new registration command with the original hammer command.

 ```
 hammer host-registration generate-command --insecure 1 --setup-insights 0 --force 1 --activation-key RHEL9